dipeshpandya/classification-challenge/README.md

 logistic_regression_accuracy_score = accuracy_score(y_test, test_predictions)
 round(logistic_regression_accuracy_score,3)
 ```
-The Logistics Regression model accuracy cscore is 0.928
+The Logistics Regression model accuracy score is 0.928

 -----------

 ### Create and Fit and predict Random Forest Classifier Model
-Next we will create a Random Forest Classifer Model, fit it to the training data, make predictions with the testing data, and print the model's accuracy score
+Next we will create a Random Forest Classifier Model, fit it to the training data, make predictions with the testing data, and print the model's accuracy score

 ```python
 # Train a Random Forest Classifier model and print the model score